 If the condo complex meets these requirements, there’s a good chance it’s VA approved.
-However, the condo must be on the VA approved condo list as well.Click Here To Check Your VA Home Loan Eligibility Now
+However, to legally qualify for purchase with your loan, the condo must be on the VA approved condo list as well.Click Here To Check Your VA Home Loan Eligibility Now

 Navigating the VA Approved Condos List

-1. Type in as little of the name as possible followed by a * (no space).
+1. Type in the first several letters of the condominium’s name, followed by a * (no space).

-2. Type in the city and select the state (county is typically not needed).
+2. Type in the city and select the state the condo is located in (county is typically not needed).

 3. Hit Submit

-4. You’ll get all the condos in San Diego that start with “Som”.
+4. You’ll get a list of all condos in San Diego starting with “Som”.
 In this case, only one.

 VA Condo Approval Types

-Prior to December 2009, VA accepted any condo project that was approved for FHA financing (FHA is administered by HUD).
-When that changed, VA had a group of condos that had not been reviewed, but were previously approved by HUD.
-These condos were not required to go through specific VA review, but were “grandfathered” in as VA approved projects.
+Historically, the VA accepted any condo project that was approved for Federal Housing Administration (FHA) financing by the Department of Housing and Urban Development (HUD).
+When this was federally changed on December 7th 2009, there were a group of condos that had not been reviewed for VA approval, but were previously accepted by HUD.
+Because of this special circumstance, these condos were not required to go through specific VA review, and were “grandfathered” in as VA approved projects.

-Chances are that “HUD Accepted” condos are VA approved, but you should ask your lender to check with the regional VA office before you plan to buy in that condo complex.Check Your VA Condo Buying Eligibility Here
+If a condo you are interested in is “HUD Accepted”, chances are good its VA condo approval status is also “Accepted”.
+However, this is not guaranteed, and it would be wise to ask your lender to check with the regional VA office before you decide on a unit in that complex.Check Your VA Condo Buying Eligibility Here

-Units within these condo communities are not eligible for VA financing.
-They have never gone through the VA approval process, were not grandfathered in under previous HUD acceptance, or have gone through review and been denied by the VA.
+Units in condo communities that are “unaccepted” are not eligible for VA financing.
+They have never gone through the VA approval process, were not grandfathered in under previous HUD acceptance, or have gone through review for approval but were denied by the VA.